kulcsarrudolf/pasztor.at/content/blog/2017-01-03-loose-strict-static.md

 categories: blog
 date: "2017-01-03T00:00:00Z"
 publishDate: "2017-01-03T00:00:00Z"
-excerpt: There seems to be a great deal of confusion in the programming world what loose, weak, strict, static and duck typing actually mean.
+summary: There seems to be a great deal of confusion in the programming world what loose, weak, strict, static and duck typing actually mean.
 Let's go through it and clear a few things up!
 tags: